 Family Engagement & Communications Advisory Committee

-Who: The Family Engagement & Communications Advisory Committee will be chaired by a member of the GO Team designated by the GO Team Chair.
-The Family Engagement & Communications Advisory Committee will be composed of the Committee Chair, the principal (or his/her designee) and at least one (1) additional member of the GO Team.
+The Family Engagement & Communications Advisory Committee is chaired by a member of the GO Team designated by the GO Team Chair.
+The Family Engagement & Communications Advisory Committee will be composed of the Committee Chair, the Principal (or his/her designee) and at least one (1) additional member of the GO Team.
 The GO Team may add additional non-GO Team members to serve on the Family Engagement & Communications Advisory Committee.

-When: Meeting locations and agendas will be posted one week before meetings.
+When: Meeting locations and agendas will be posted at least one week before meetings.

 Authority (reprinted from Go Team Handbook):

 Section 5.2.
 Standing Committees.
 Every GO Team will have a standing Family Engagement & Communications Advisory Committee and may create other standing advisory committees by resolution adopted by a majority of the voting GO Team members and with the advice of the GO Team Office.
 Standing committees act in an advisory capacity, offering assistance and making recommendations to the GO Team for action.